Bulforce/laravel-ext-direct/README.md

 **Note** that it doesnt have to be associative array, you can simply list the class name in a normal indexed array.
 However if you list them as associative array then you can call them from extjs using the array element ``key`` instead of the actuall controller class name.
 This way you can hide your real application structure from the front end.

 **TAG Direct methods**
-In orther for a controller method to be made available to extjs/sencha to call directly **two** conditions must be met:
+In order for a controller method to be made available to extjs/sencha to call directly **two** conditions must be met:

     1. Method needs to be declared as **public**
     2. Method needs to contain comment tag @direct